opengeolab/geocollectorbot_doc/docs/source/developers.rst

       "config": { ... },
       "persistAs": "key on the db",
       "nextStepId": "id of the next step"
-   }
+      "skippable": "true if the question can be skipped" }

 Where,
  * **id** is the unique identified of the step.
  * **question** is the message sent to the user.
  * **config** defines the type of question (more about this below).
  * **persistAs** can be used to specify how the answer is persisted on the database.
-It is optional, if not provided the id will be used instead.
+It is optional, if not provided theid will be used instead.
  * **nextStepId** is the identifier of the following step.
 It is optional, if not provided the sept is considered to be the end if the interaction.
+ * **skippable** is a boolean flag stating if the question can be skipped with command :file:`/skip`.

 .. warning::
    There is a set of reserved keys used by the Bot, and properties :file:`id` and :file:`persistAs` cannot be equal to one of those keys.
 The reserved keys are **id**, **chatId**, **username**, **currStepId**, **interactionState**, **createdAt**, and **updatedAt**.
 On top of those, each :ref:`data storage <datastrg>` has a set of its own reserved keys.
    Consult the relative documentation to know which values are prohibited.

 While the property **question** can be a simple string, the Bot gives you the possibility to internationalize the messages sent to the user.
 To do so, you can provide an object whose keys are `ETF language tags <https://en.wikipedia.org/wiki/IETF_language_tag>`_, and values are localized versions of the question text.
 If the language of the user is not found, the english translation will be used as fallback, so remember to **always provide the** :file:`en` **key in your localized questions**.

 For example, a correctly localized question has the following form:
 ::